-'''

 DYNAM={DLL | NO}

-'''

 - 1. When DYNAM (DLL) is specified, a side file of IMPORT control statements might be generated by the binder. - 2.
 If you are using the batch interface of the binder, the IMPORT control statements are saved in the data set specified in the SYSDEFSD ddname in your JCL.
-See "SYSDEFSD DD statement" on page 37.
+See "SYSDEFSD DD statement" on page 40.
 If you are using the binder API, the side file is saved in the data set represented by the SIDEFILE specification of the files parameter of the STARTDialog API.
-For more information, see z/OS MVS Program Management: Advanced Facilities.
+For more information, see z/OS MVS Program Management: Advanced Facilities. - 3.
+A module linked with the DYNAM(DLL) option will be saved in a PO3 format program object unless you specify a higher COMPAT option or other features that force saving in an alternate format program object. - 4.
+The DYNAM option disables the RES option.